For further advice on the transmission and prevention of rotavirus, visit the NHS Choices website.

 Surveillance of hospital admissions attributable to rotavirus is undertaken using defined International Classification of Disease 10 (ICD-10) codes for rotavirus and viral enteritis (possible rotavirus).

-Figure 2: Number of admissions for rotavirus and viral enteritis (including rotavirus) of children < 5 years, 2014 to 2017 compared to 2010 to 2013 pre-vaccine average
+Figure 2: Number of admissions for rotavirus and viral enteritis (including rotavirus) of children less than 5 years, 2014 to 2017 compared to 2010 to 2013 pre-vaccine average

 Infections resulting in hospitalisation represent a fraction of cases that occur in the community which, while less severe, cause substantial morbidity.
 Methods to monitor the impact of the vaccine programme in community settings have also been established to obtain a more complete representation of the impact of the vaccine on the burden of disease.